justin-guan/discord-doggo/README.md

 ## Running the Bot

-1. Ensure that Node v8.2.0 or higher is installed.
+1. Ensure that Node v14.15.0 or higher is installed.
 This can be checked by running `node -v`.
 See the <a href=https://nodejs.org/>node.js website</a> for more details on installing the latest version of node.
-2. Install `FFmpeg` so that the bot can speak in voice channels.

-### Windows

-Download `FFmpeg` from the official website https://www.ffmpeg.org/ or using chocolatey (`choco install ffmpeg`)

-### Linux

-Use your system's package manager.

-### MacOS

-Install ffmpeg using brew: `brew install ffmpeg`

-### Heroku

-For Heroku deployments, an `FFmpeg` buildpack will need to be installed.

-3. Run `npm install` to install all necessary dependencies.
+2. Run `npm install` to install all necessary dependencies.
 Some peer dependencies may be missing, these are not necessary to run the bot and can be ignored.
+    1. Note for Windows, `msvs` may be required for `node-gyp` to build properly.
+See [this](https://stackoverflow.com/a/59882818) for help on resolving this issue.
 4. Export the Discord Bot Token, the Voice API url, and the MongoDB url.
 This can be done as follows:

 ```sh